ynotstartups/dotfiles/README.md

 `.profile` adds executable files in this directory to path.

-## Instuctions for setting up a new ubuntu
+## Instructions for setting up a new ubuntu

 1. download 1password and login
 1. `sudo apt-get update && sudo apt-get upgrade`